daviemakz/risen-js/README.md

   /*

    This is the handler which "connects" express to your service core and thus micro-services.
-In this example the micro-service is doing the calculation and returning HTML which is then sent back to the client.
 Below I'm getting a new command object because all requests to micro services need to be done via a command object.

   */